The 7 Dumbest Moments in ‘Star Wars: The Rise of Skywalker’

 Credit: Lucasfilm

-Now that we know Palpatine was operating behind the scenes from the very beginning (which is another way of saying that directors Rian Johnson and JJ Abrams couldn’t sit down together and have a simple conversation), we’re shown just how much firepower the Sith Lord has at his disposal, which comes in the form of a gazillion Star Destroyers!
+Now that we know Palpatine was operating behind the scenes from the very beginning (which is another way of saying that directors Rian Johnson and JJ Abrams couldn’t sit down together and have a simple conversation), we’re shown just how much firepower the Sith Lord has at his disposal, which comes in the form of countless Star Destroyers!

 Credit: Lucasfilm

 What do you think are the dumbest moments in Star Wars: Episode IX — The Rise of Skywalker?
+Let us know in the comments below!

 in Star Wars